All You Need to Know About Indonesia: A Guide for Tourists

 If you are going to Indonesia for the first time, you should think about your program in advance.
 Include those sight-types:

-- A visit to at least one local nature reserve: Indonesia’s wilderness is very beautiful and worth a look.
+- A visit to at least one local nature reserve: Indonesia’s wilderness is beautiful and worth a look.
 Choose a couple of locations on the island where you will be located, and visit national parks or nature reserves of tropical nature.

 - Beaches and surf areas are another must-see landmark in the country.
 On each of the islands, there are many, and each is famous for cleanliness and convenience.
 Do not forget about the rip current - it often occurs in Indonesia.